dabestswag25/quiz-app/README.md

     3. Yes
     4. Yes

-6. Which organelle is the site of photosynthesis in plant cells?
+6. Which base is only found in DNA?
-    1. Chloroplast
+    1. Adenine
-    2. Mitochondria
+    2. Guanine
-    3. Nucleus
+    3. Thymine
-    4. Golgi apparatus
+    4. Uracil

 7. What does RuBP stand for?
     1. I don't know